Louisville/Jefferson County, KY-IN

 Permit activity is typical but demand is softening.
 Price pressure is forming on the demand side — this is not a supply problem.

-Louisville/Jefferson County, KY-IN shows Moderate internal divergence — some counties diverge meaningfully from the metro picture.
-Floyd County contributes the most structural risk (Elevated, driven by permit growth), while Shelby County anchors the lower end (Low Risk).
+Louisville/Jefferson County, KY-IN shows Low internal divergence — county-level differences are minor and the metro composite is broadly representative.
+Oldham County contributes the most structural risk (Elevated, driven by affordability), while Jefferson County anchors the lower end (Average).

 | County | Score ▼ |